Recommended Acts

 Here are some additional recommendations based on the artists above.

-WeddingEntertainment.com makes it easy and trouble-free to check availability and pricing for booking A Tribe Called Quest or any act in the business for your wedding.
+Don't just take our word for it, experience the difference for yourself.
 If we don't book an act for you, our service is free.
-For over 26 years we have booked and produced thousands of events for our clients worldwide.
-We can also handle everything necessary to produce the show for one all-inclusive price so there are no surprises.
-Simply fill out an entertainment request form and a booking agent will contact you to discuss the possibility of booking entertainment for your wedding.
+Not only that, but we also handle all the necessary production for one all-inclusive price, so there won't be any surprises.
+Simply fill out an entertainment request form and one of our booking agents will contact you to discuss the possibility of booking entertainment for your wedding.

 Want to talk about your wedding entertainment now?

 Give us a call at (212) 645-0555 and one of our booking agents will be happy to help you immediately.
 Our office is staffed from 9:00 AM - 7:00 PM EST, Monday - Friday.
+Don't wait any longer, let us help make your wedding the unforgettable celebration you always dreamed of.

 The American hip hop group known as A Tribe Called Quest was established in the mid 1980’s by founding members Jarobi White, Ali Shaheed, Phife Dawg, and Q-Tip.
 The latter two had been friends since early childhood, and during their formative years growing up in New York, the two would practice and perform together, experimenting with an alternative hip-hop sound which would eventually bring them to fame.